mozilla/fxa-auth-db-mysql/docs/Developing_with_Backend_Repos.md

 # Developing with Backend Repos #

+**IMPORTANT NOTE:** Everything in this document concerning the three separate repos is now untrue.
+There is only one repo, this one.
+This document will be updated or deleted in due course.

 The FxA project currently has three repos related to the database backend.
 This repo (fxa-auth-db-server) holds the common server and common tests that each storage backend uses.
 The current (two) storage backends that use this repo are: